 Bag Ban Toolkit

-Interested in passing a plastic bag ordinance in your city or county?
-To get started, check out the resources below, including links to the most current local ordinances.
+Interested in passing a plastic bag ordinance in your city, county or state?
+To get started, check out the resources below:

 - Sample Support Letter